wsor4035/dev.luanti.org/content/mapgen/features.md

 Setting `mgflat_spflags`, `lakes` flag (disabled by default)

 * Lowers the terrain at some points to form lakes.
 These lakes can become quite large sometimes.
-* Screenshot of a lake in Minetest Game:
+* *Small lake in the flat mapgen in Minetest Game*
   ![image](/images/mapgen/Mapgen_flat_lakes.jpg)